-Bray .
-Windsor and Eton 32 An extension of the Green Way from Hibbert Road in Braywick to the River Thames at Summerleaze Bridge to provide a traffic free route for walkers, cyclists and disabled users.
+Bray, Windsor and Eton

+Ref Proposal (not in priority order) 32 An extension of the Green Way from Hibbert Road in Braywick to the River Thames at Summerleaze Bridge to provide a traffic free route for walkers, cyclists and disabled users.
 33 Promote a circular route around Bray village, and around the old Biffa pits 34 Improve bridleway links between Eton, Dorney and Bray working with Bucks County Council and other neighbouring authorities.
-35 A riverside path should be created in parallel to the Thames Path on the opposite side of the river 36 A route from Bray to Windsor, past Bray Film Studios 37 Create a circular route around Eton and the Boveney area for mobility restricted users (March 2012 update): surface improvements carried out to paths in this area in conjunction with access to Eton-Dorney Lake for the 2012 Olympics, facilitating use by mobility restricted users.
+35 A riverside path should be created in parallel to the Thames Path on the opposite side of the river 36 A route from Bray to Windsor, past Bray Film Studios 37 Create a circular route around Eton and the Boveney area for mobility restricted users ( March 2012 update ): surface improvements carried out to paths in this area in conjunction with access to Eton-Dorney Lake for the 2012 Olympics, facilitating use by mobility restricted users.
 38 Expand the multi-user routes in Eton to surrounding areas and link with other bridleway routes.
 (March 2017 update: Discussions with landowners to allow horse riding use of the Jubilee River cycleway.
-At present permission has not been granted due to concerns about path width and potential issues at M4 underpass) 39 Create of a path between Sutherland Grange public open space, via the rear of the Centrica complex, and the access road to the Racecourse Marina 40 Secure a Public Right of Way or permitted link at end of Bridleway 11a Windsor, and a new footway along Winkfield Road to create a circular walk 41 Crossings over the Thames to link villages /settlements on either bank with paths on the other, and to link isolated bits of the old towpath
+At present permission has not been granted due to concerns about path width and potential issues at M4 underpass) 39 Create of a path between Sutherland Grange public open space, via the rear of the Centrica complex, and the access road to the Racecourse Marina 40 Secure a Public Right of Way or permitted link at end of Bridleway 11a Windsor, and a new footway along Winkfield Road to create a circular walk.
+(April 2024 update: Approach made to Crown Estate to see if this permissive access could be given, unsuccessful due to Crown Estate view of protecting the fragile habitat in Lower Forest, and feeling that public access would put it at risk) 41 Crossings over the Thames to link villages /settlements on either bank with paths on the other, and to link isolated bits of the old towpath

-Datch net, Horton, Old Windsor & Wraysbury 42 Access around the Queen Mother reservoir, Datchet (March 2011 update): The landowner has declined to agree the creation of a new footpath across this land; however, if circumstances change this project could be re-opened 43 Improve and ensure long term accessibility (including possible bank repair / diversion) Datchet Footpath 8 (March 2009 update: handrails installed by landowner in 2008) (March 2015 update: discussion with landowner about potential for widening the footpath) (March 2016 update: landowner has declined to widen the path, bank repair improvements completed to secure the riverbank) 44 Thames si (a) (b) (c) (d) de paths: along the banks of Ham Island south bank of Thames from Home Park along the shores of the big islands downstream of Cookham (Cookham Parish) south bank between Bisham and Temple (Bisham Parish)
+Datchet, Horton, Old Windsor & Wraysbury

+Ref Proposal (not in priority order) 42 Access around the Queen Mother reservoir, Datchet (March 2011 update): The landowner has declined to agree the creation of a new footpath across this land; however, if circumstances change this project could be reopened 43 Improve and ensure long term accessibility (including possible bank repair / diversion) Datchet Footpath 8 (March 2009 update: handrails installed by landowner in 2008) (March 2015 update: discussion with landowner about potential for widening the footpath) (March 2016 update: landowner has declined to widen the path, bank repair improvements completed to secure the riverbank) 44 Thames side paths: (a) along the banks of Ham Island (b) south bank of Thames from Home Park (c) along the shores of the big islands downstream of Cookham (Cookham Parish) (d) south bank between Bisham and Temple (Bisham Parish)